a-riceeater/rel/documentation/syntax.md

 1. `//`
 2. `#`

-All the code after the comment symbols will not be read by the interperter.
+If a line starts with a comment symbol, then that line will be skipped by the interperter.

 Comments cannot be placed on the same line after any function is declared.

-#### Tip:
+### Tip:

 "Comments" can go after most* line of code, without as comment symbol.